tildeclub/site/wiki/source/ttbp.md

-  posts. entries marked `(nopub)` will not get written to html or gopher, and toggling them from this menu will immediately publish or unpublish that entry (if you're not publishing your posts at all, these settings won't matter, since your feels will never show up outside of tilde.club)
+  posts. entries marked `(nopub)` will not get written to html or gopher, and toggling them from this menu will immediately publish or unpublish that entry (if you're not publishing your posts at all, these settings won't matter, since your feels will never show up outside of Tilde.club)
 * **backup your feels**--makes a .tar.gz of all your entries, saving one copy to `~/.ttbp/backups/` with the current date, and a second copy to your home directory for safekeeping.